 When you’re planning a Christian women’s event, finding the right speaker can be extremely tricky.
 Of course, it is, her role is extraordinarily important and a lot rides on her success.
-The reason you need questions to ask a Christian speaker is because she can be such a blessing or such a curse.
+The reason you need questions to ask a Christian speaker is that she can be either a huge blessing or a boring, long-winded curse.

 In this person lies the power to singlehandedly make or break your event.
 You know I’m right!
 You really have to pray, think, and pick the right person for the season of ministry you’re in.